 - You owe $2,500 or more in back child support

-- Owe the government because of loans
+- Owe the government because of a loan

-Other reasons to get denied are:
+Other reasons for getting denied are:

-- You are currently charged with a felony or a felony arrest warrant is outstanding
+- You are currently charged with a felony, or a felony arrest warrant is outstanding.

 - You are currently in prison

 - You have a court order, a probation order, or a parole order status that you cannot leave the count.